If your employer has dismissed you without giving you notice, you may have a claim for notice pay.

 Alternatively, if your claim is about contractual notice or is valued at over £25,000, you can bring your claim through the Civil Courts.
 You have six years to bring your breach of contract claim in that forum.

-If you think you have a claim for notice and would like legal advice on how to move your claim forward, please do not hesitate to contact your nearest Ringrose Law Office in Boston, Sleaford, Grantham, Newark, Lincoln or Spalding and ask for a member of the Employment Law Team.
+If you think you have a claim and would like legal advice on how to move forward we can help.
+Contact your nearest Ringrose Law Office in Boston, Sleaford, Grantham, Newark and Lincoln, ask for a member of the Employment Law Team.